deeprajsinghsisodiya/Riverpod-Tips-Tricks./README.md

 # Riverpod-Tips-Tricks.
 ---

+#### Q Difference between  `provider.copyWithPrevious` and `provider.unwrapPrevious`?

+unwrapPrevious is for folks who want to ignore the "previous data/error" during reloads

+---
 ####  Is it possible to read the value of its state as a Future not AsyncValue? like await ref.watch(provider)